 The budget, relevant assumptions and academic priorities are presented and discussed with the Provost, Sr. Vice President and the KSAS Deans.
 Any necessary changes are made before final approval.

-The Deans, in conjunction with the Office of Finance and Administration, determine the operating budget allocations.
+The Deans, in conjunction with the Business Office, determine the operating budget allocations.
 The budgets are sent to the department chair and department administrator.
-A meeting of the relevant deans and the Office of Finance and Administration is scheduled with the chair and department administrator to discuss the operating budget and any further departmental requests for funding.
+A meeting of the relevant deans and the Business Office is scheduled with the chair and department administrator to discuss the operating budget and any further departmental requests for funding.
 The Deans make a final decision.

-Guidelines on faculty salaries are sent to the department chairs from the dean.
+Guidelines on faculty salaries are sent to the department chairs from the Dean.
 The chairs are asked to recommend salaries for each of their faculty members using the guidelines.
 The chairs are also asked to include explanations and methodology.
-The department chair meets with the dean to discuss the recommendations.
-The dean then makes the final decision on faculty and chair’s salaries.
-The dean’s office forwards the May appointment letters to the chair, detailing the new academic base salary, FTE, and any adjustments (i.e. leave of absence) in time for the July 15 payroll cut-off.
+The department chair meets with the Dean to discuss the recommendations.
+The Dean then makes the final decision on faculty and chair’s salaries.
+The Dean’s Office forwards the appointment letters to the chair, detailing the new academic base salary, FTE, and any adjustments (i.e. leave of absence) in time for the July 15 payroll cut-off.

 Centers and Programs

-Each of the centers and large special programs directors meet with the Vice Dean for Graduate Education and Centers and Programs to discuss their current year’s activities and their plans for the following year.
+Directors for each of the centers and programs meet with the Vice Dean for Graduate Education and Centers and Programs to discuss their current year’s activities and their plans for the following year.
 A projected budget is presented with necessary explanations.
-The vice dean sets the final budget for the year.
+The Vice Dean sets the final budget for the year.

 Breakdown of the Budget into GL Codes

-Once the budgets are determined, the department administrators are asked to give the Office of Finance and Administration a detailed breakdown of the budgets into source codes.
+Once the budgets are determined, the department administrators are asked to give the Business Office a detailed breakdown of the budgets into commitment items.
 More than one operating account can be set up for better management in the department.
-The budgets are electronically sent to the Budget Office for final approval.
+The budgets are electronically sent to the University Budget Office for upload into SAP.